thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

   ### Websocket API
  - Fundamentals:
-    - The websocket api implementation does not support querrying entity states, use the legacy API calls for that.
+    - The websocket api implementation does not support querying entity states, use the legacy API calls for that.
-    - Entitys must be listed in the `cfg.io.ha` string array with correct name in home assistant or they will be ignored by websocket.
+    - Entities must be listed in the `cfg.io.ha` string array with correct name in home assistant or they will be ignored by websocket.
     - Incoming Websocket `state_changed` events are written to the `state.ha.io` array immediately.
 The position each entity written in the array matches the position of the name in `cfg.io.ha`.
 So first entity will be written to `state.ha.io[0]`
-    - your automation function can periodically check the states of entities using the `state.ha.io` array or functions ca be trigger inside your automation function when state change events arrive by using emiters.
+    - your automation function can periodically check the states of entities using the `state.ha.io` array or functions ca be trigger inside your automation function when state change events arrive by using emitters.
  - Websocket API Usage:
-    - Sending a `call_service` command to Home Assistan via websocket:
+    - Sending a `call_service` command to Home Assistant via websocket:
-      -  It preferable to use the legacy API to make service calls because it has a callback, is more compact and can supprt an error handeling scheme.
+      -  It preferable to use the legacy API to make service calls because it has a callback, is more compact and can support an error handling scheme.
       -    ```
            em.emit('send', {
               "id": state.ha.ws.id++,